department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/README.md

 ### Objective: Meet user need/expectation and elevate payment and debt information to user dashboard.

-**Key result**: Increase clicks into payment history and debt information by 10% on My VA.
+**Key result**: Gather baseline metrics for clicks into payment history and debt information on My VA.

 |KPI/metric|Baseline: Q1 2022|Post-launch: May - July 2022| Post-launch: Aug - Oct 2022|
 |----------|-------------|---------------|-------------------|